ChatScript/ChatScript/WIKI/ChatScript-Json.md

 primitives (numbers, true, false, null).
 JSON arrays are named `ja-n` where `n` is a unique index.
 JSON objects are similarly named `jo-n`.

-Unlike JSON, which makes a distinction between primitives and strings, in ChatScript those things are all strings and are not quoted.So a JSON string like this:
+Unlike JSON, which makes a distinction between primitives and strings, in ChatScript those things are all strings and are not quoted.
+So a JSON string like this:
 ```
 [ {"id": 1 "value": "hello"} {"id": 2 "value": "bye"} ]
 ```